-In 2022, just 1% of all reported support for mine action went toward advocacy activities (\$4.2 million).34 Of the 35 donors reporting international contributions to mine action, eight reported supporting advocacy activities.35
+In 2022, just 1% of all reported support for mine action went toward advocacy activities (\$4.2 million).
+Of the 35 donors reporting international contributions to mine action, eight reported supporting advocacy activities.

-Twenty donors collectively provided \$71.6 million-representing 9% of international support in 2022-for capacity-building activities in 19 countries, and at a regional and global level.36 This is a 249% increase from the level of funding for capacity-building reported in 2021 (\$20.5 million) and almost ten times the 2019 level (\$7.4 million).
+Twenty donors collectively provided \$71.6 million-representing 9% of international support in 2022-for capacity-building activities in 19 countries, and at a regional and global level.
+This is a 249% increase from the level of funding for capacity-building reported in 2021 (\$20.5 million) and almost ten times the 2019 level (\$7.4 million).
 It is the highest annual total support allocated to this sector ever recorded by the Monitor.
-While the increase reflects better reporting on capacity-building initiatives and a growing interest from donors in strengthening local capacity for effective and sustainable mine action, in 2022 it was also driven by the need to support the Ukranian authorities to enhance their mine action capabilities.37
+While the increase reflects better reporting on capacity-building initiatives and a growing interest from donors in strengthening local capacity for effective and sustainable mine action, in 2022 it was also driven by the need to support the Ukranian authorities to enhance their mine action capabilities.
+The capacity for effective and sustainable mine action capabilities.